 A Chinese physician published Hsi Duan Yu, The Washing Away of Wrongs, in 1248.
 It's the earliest known work on pathology and death investigations

 Saint Thomas Aquinas composed his best-known work, the Summa Theologica, from 1265 to 1274.
-He presented the notion of the Natural Law, building on Plato's philosophy.
-He suggested that crime was an affront to God and that it damaged not only the victim but the criminal as well because people are inherently good.
+He presented the notion of Natural Law, building on Plato's philosophy.
+He suggested that crime was an insult to God and that it damaged not only the victim but the criminal as well because people are inherently good.

 The 14th Century